V1cknesh/IrisDatasetTutorial/README.md

 # IrisDatasetTutorial

-Practice code for the iris dataset
+Practice code for the iris dataset.

+Python notebook was run in Amazon Sagemaker